anuonifade/dplex/README.md

 The application can be accessed on heroku via [https://dplex-staging.herokuapp.com](https://dplex-staging.herokuapp.com).
 It can also be used locally by following the steps below

-1. Clone the repository `git clone https://github.com/andela-aonifade/invertedindex.git`
+1. Clone the repository `git clone https://github.com/andela-aonifade/dplex.git`
-2. Move into the repository directory `cd invertedindex`
+2. Move into the repository directory `cd dplex`
 3. Run `npm install` to install all the dependencies.
 The application is build on [Nodejs](nodejs.org) `npm install`

     ### Dependencies